Say goodbye to 2022 and hello to 2023 with this list of classic and unique New Year’s Traditions for children and adults of all ages.

 Setting positive intentions can help alter our negative thought patterns, and changing these self-limiting patterns is the first step toward changing your life.
 Limit negative thinking with the power of intention.
 Next, turn these intentions or goals into positive affirmations and live the life of your dreams.

-Once you have set SMART Goals and have a solid plan of action in place, it’s time to create positive affirmations and make your vision board for 2022.
+Once you have set SMART Goals and have a solid action plan, it’s time to create positive affirmations and make your vision board for 2023.
 A vision board is a collage or artwork with your visions for the future.

-A vision board is basically a visual representation of your dreams and goals.
-In other words, it is a physical collection of ideas, images, pictures, photos, art, drawings, magazine clippings, inspirational words, and quotes, etc., that represent your vision of the future.
+A vision board is a visual representation of your dreams and goals.
+In other words, it is a physical collection of ideas, images, pictures, photos, art, drawings, magazine clippings, inspirational words, quotes, etc., representing your future vision.
 Create a vision board to harness the power of visualization–or see the things you want–as a way to open to receive them and bring them into your life.

 To make a vision board, get a bulletin board with push pins, and grab a bunch of magazines and photos of the things you want to manifest in your life.
-Or, get out your favorite art supplies, and get to work creating your dream life on paper or canvas with pencils, pens, or paints.
+Or, get out your favorite art supplies and create your dream life on paper or canvas with pencils, pens, or paints.

 Creating a vision board for the New Year is a great way to start the year off on both the right and left feet.
-It’s always best to have both feet firmly planted, and know where you’re going, before moving forward in life.
-As Steven Covey writes in The Seven Habits of Highly Successful People, if you want to get where you want to go in life, you must “Begin with the End in Mind.”
-So, create a vision board for 2022 to get there!
+It’s always best to have both feet firmly planted and know where you’re going before moving forward.
+Steven Covey writes in The Seven Habits of Highly Successful People that if you want to get where you want to go, you must “begin with the end in mind.”
+So, create a vision board for 2023 to get there!

 The quickest way to feel better about your life is to be thankful for everything already in it.
 So, do your best to find gratitude for everything in your life–the good, the bad, and even the downright ugly.
 Believe it or not, many good things can come out of tragedy.

 My family has had the good fortune of learning from several tragic events in the last ten years–and I can honestly say that I am grateful for every one of them.
-In my experience, anything bad can become something good.
-And, in retrospect, my life is better because of each lesson learned from each mistake.
-And today, I know first hand the healing effects that gratitude can have on the body-mind.
+In my experience, anything terrible can become something good.
+And in retrospect, my life is better because of each lesson learned from each mistake.
+And today, I know firsthand the healing effects that gratitude can have on the body-mind.

-So, if you want to be happy, and have everything you’ve ever dreamed of, thankfulness and grateful thinking are sure-fire ways to open yourself to receive everything you want–and more.
+So, if you want to be happy and have everything you’ve ever dreamed of, thankfulness and grateful thinking are surefire ways to open yourself to receive everything you want.
 In our home and classroom, we use gratitude activities and crafts to provide a simple way to help cultivate an attitude of gratitude.
-Use gratitude journal prompts, grateful worksheets, and gratitude crafts to bring more joy, happiness, love, health, wealth, and abundance into your life!
+Use gratitude journal prompts, grateful worksheets, and gratitude crafts to bring joy, happiness, love, health, wealth, and abundance into your life!